Bucharest - Savings Bank

 1 mile southwest of Bucharest Old Town ( Centrul Vechi),

-on the very place (once called Dealul Arsenalului – Armory Hill) on which, in 1935, king Carol II of Romania had planned to build Romania’s House of Representatives (Camera Deputatilor).
+on the, once called Dealul Arsenalului – Armory Hill, the site on which, in 1935, king Carol II of Romania had planned to build Romania’s House of Representatives (Camera Deputatilor).

 Public transportation